anastamerr/QuantumFlow/explanation.md

 ## Conclusion

-QuantumForge bridges the gap between visual design and quantum programming by providing an intuitive interface for creating quantum circuits while automatically generating the corresponding code.
+QuantumFlow bridges the gap between visual design and quantum programming by providing an intuitive interface for creating quantum circuits while automatically generating the corresponding code.
 This approach makes quantum computing more accessible to those who may not be familiar with the specific syntax of quantum programming frameworks while still producing professional-grade, executable quantum code.

 The application's architecture emphasizes modularity and type safety, making it maintainable and extensible for future quantum computing developments.
 The clear separation between the visual representation and the underlying quantum operations ensures that the application can adapt to advances in quantum computing frameworks and hardware.